 Professional education includes two years of study beyond the baccalaureate level.
-The application deadline is February 1 prior to the summer/fall semester in which classes begin.
-Admissions decisions are made by April 1.
+The application deadline for the early admission cycle is November 1 and February 1 for the regular admission cycle.
+Early admission decisions are made by January 1; regular admission decisions by April 1.
 Class enrollment is limited each year.
-Admission requires (1) completion of the online application, (2) a cumulative GPA of 3.0 on a 4.0 scale, (3) a GPA of 3.0 on a 4.0 scale in undergraduate audiology and speech pathology courses, (4) demonstration of superior oral and written communication skills, (5) completion of a telephone interview with the Admissions Committee, (6) above-average scores on the verbal, quantitative, and analytical subtests of the Graduate Record Examination (GRE), (7) proof of appropriate immunizations against infectious diseases, and (8) an earned baccalaureate degree or its equivalent in the area of speech, language and hearing sciences from an accredited institution.
+Admission requires (1) completion of the online application, (2) a cumulative GPA of 3.0 on a 4.0 scale, (3) a GPA of 3.0 on a 4.0 scale in undergraduate audiology and speech pathology courses, (4) demonstration of superior oral and written communication skills, (5) completion of a telephone interview with the Admissions Committee, (6) above-average scores on the verbal, quantitative, and analytical subtests of the Graduate Record Examination (GRE), (7) proof of appropriate immunizations against infectious diseases, (8) TOEFL or IELTS scores, if English is the second language, and (9) an earned baccalaureate degree or its equivalent in the area of speech, language and hearing sciences from an accredited institution.
 Provisional admission may be offered to applicants with a GPA of less than 3.0.
 Such applications will be reviewed on an individual basis.